-Citation with stable link: Philip A. Harland, 'Mediterranean peoples: Claudius Ptolemy on astrological effects on peoples (second century CE),' Last modified October 26, 2022, http://philipharland.com/Blog/?p=7231.
+Citation with stable link: Philip A. Harland, 'Mediterranean peoples: Claudius Ptolemy on astrological effects on peoples (second century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 29, 2023, http://philipharland.com/Blog/?p=7231.

 Comments: Claudius Ptolemy (a Greek active in Alexandria in the second century CE) is best known for his works on mathematics, on geography, and on astrology.
 In his Four Books (Tetrabiblos) on astrology and its effects, he goes into some detail about his theories regarding the correspondence between astrological phenomena and the character of peoples in different parts of the Mediterranean world.
 He first divides that world into three parts (north, south, and middle) before going on to its four quarters, in both cases outlining the astrological effects on peoples in each area.
 Noteable and not unexpected is the fact that he openly places Greek and Greek cities of Asia Minor at the centre of the universe with Greek peoples viewed as the most superior peoples in many ways.